mayararysia/backend-projects-cinfo/README.md

 # backend-projects-cinfo

-REST API - json-server backend that simulates a database for the discipline of Introduction to Web Technologies - BSI IFAL
+* REST API - json-server backend that simulates a database for the discipline of Introduction to Web Technologies - BSI IFAL

+* The content of the data may be out of date, if you are a student of the course and are interested in a project, look for the responsible teacher to check the status of the project.

 ## How to use it?